Understanding the Value of Premarital Counselling

 Benefits of Premarital Counselling Therapy

-The communication skills that allow couples to navigate conflict productively are much easier to build during a period of relative calm than during an acute crisis.
-Premarital counselling provides those skills proactively.
+The communication skills and shared frameworks that allow couples to navigate difficulty well are much easier to build during a period of relative calm than during an acute crisis.
+Premarital counselling builds those foundations proactively – so they are in place when they are needed.

-Couples who have done premarital work together have a shared vocabulary and set of tools for navigating the challenges of marriage.
-That shared framework is one of the most durable products of premarital counselling.
+Couples who have done premarital work together have a shared vocabulary – frameworks, tools, and a track record of navigating difficult conversations together.
+That shared history is one of the most durable products of premarital counselling.

 The best time to build a strong marriage is before you get married.